another2020githubuser/pi2fa-mvp/README.md

 1. The software is running and the Pi is waiting for an SMS.  <br />
 ![Screenshot](waiting.png)

-2. An SMS (or two) comes in and they are displayed is a scrolling list.
+2. An SMS (or two) comes in and they are displayed in a scrolling list.

 ![Screenshot](with-messages.png)